sap-tutorials/Tutorials/tutorials/s4sdkjs-getting-started/s4sdkjs-getting-started.md

 sap-cloud-sdk init my-sdk-project
 ```

-If your folder is empty, this will create a new `nest.js` application from scratch.
-During the process, the CLI will ask to you provide some details, like your project's name.
-Since this will already install all the necessary dependencies, this might take a minute.
+Since the target folder is empty, the CLI will ask you whether a new `nest.js` project should be initialized.
+Answer with `y` and subsequently accept the suggested project name.
+The CLI will already install all the necessary dependencies for the project, so this might take a minute.
 If everything worked correctly, you should see output like this:

 ```Shell
 +---------------------------------------------------------------+